-Recommended citation format: Zwilling, B. "Feeder Cattle Production - Are there differences based on the weight purchased?" farmdoc daily (11): 157, Department of Agricultural and Consumer Economics, University of Illinois at Urbana-Champaign, November 19, 2021.
+Recommended citation format: Zwilling, B. "A 20-Year Look at Feeder Cattle Production - Are There Differences Based on the Weight Purchased?" farmdoc daily (15): 113, Department of Agricultural and Consumer Economics, University of Illinois at Urbana-Champaign, June 20, 2025.

-Permalink: https://farmdocdaily.illinois.edu/2021/11/feeder-cattle-production-are-there-differences-based-on-the-weight-purchased.html
+Permalink: https://farmdocdaily.illinois.edu/2025/06/a-20-year-look-at-feeder-cattle-production-are-there-differences-based-on-the-weight-purchased.html

-To help answer the question regarding the differences based on the weight purchased in feeder cattle production, we will look at feeder cattle operations enrolled in Illinois Farm Business Farm Management (FBFM) over a twenty-year period (2001 to 2020).
-As with all livestock operations in Illinois, the number of useable FBFM feeder cattle operations have gradually been coming down, going from a high of 165 farms in 2001 to 61 farms in 2020.
+To help answer the question regarding the differences based on the weight purchased in feeder cattle production, we will look at feeder cattle operations enrolled in Illinois Farm Business Farm Management (FBFM) over a twenty-year period (2005 to 2024).
+As with all livestock operations in Illinois, the number of usable FBFM feeder cattle operations have gradually been coming down, going from a high of 148 usable farms in 2005 to 70 farms in 2024.
 In this study, the feeder cattle operations are separated into three categories based on the average purchase weight of the feeder cattle.
-Those groups are less than 500 pounds (<500), 500 pounds to 750 pounds (500-750) and 750 pounds and greater (750+).
+Those groups are less than 500 pounds (<500), 500 pounds to 750 pounds (500-750) and greater than 750 pounds (750+).
 On average, the majority of FBFM feeder cattle operations purchase their feeder cattle between 500 pounds and 750 pounds.